ductrl/CommitGate/README.md

 ## Available Providers

-You choose which AI backs the reviewer.
-Either bring an API key, or run it on an AI agent you already have logged in — no key required.
+These are the available providers that we support for the AI reviewer.
+You can choose between use an OpenAI-compatible API key (recommended) or use your own AI agent (Claude or Codex).

 | Type | Providers |
 |------|-----------|